DigiPie/mocha-chai-mongoose/README.md

 # mocha-chai-mongoose

+![Node.js CI](https://github.com/DigiPie/mocha-chai-mongoose/workflows/Node.js%20CI/badge.svg)

 ## Introduction

-![Node.js CI](https://github.com/DigiPie/mocha-chai-mongoose/workflows/Node.js%20CI/badge.svg)

 An up-to-date 2020 example of how you can use Mocha and Chai to perform API testing for a Node-ExpressJS-Mongoose app.

-### Local testing and online automated testing

-You will be able to test your code **locally** and also automatically when you push your code to Github, using **Github Action**.
+You will be able to test your code locally with just one command: `npm test`, and also automatically using Github Action.

-### Built for easy deployment

-Furthermore, the code is set up such that it will automatically switch to Production Keys rather than Development Keys on deployment.

 ## Project

-### Status

-The current plan is to implement `GET`, `POST`, `PUT` and `DELETE` routes and their unit and integration test cases by [`v0.1.0`](https://github.com/DigiPie/mocha-chai-mongoose/milestone/1).
-The current version is [`v0.0.9`](https://github.com/DigiPie/mocha-chai-mongoose/releases).

-View the [Project Board](https://github.com/DigiPie/mocha-chai-mongoose/projects/1) for more information.

 ### Setup instructions

-View the [Test Guide](TEST_GUIDE.md) for instructions on how to perform local testing and automated testing via Github Action for this project.
+Read the [Test Guide](TEST_GUIDE.md) for instructions on how to perform local and automated testing.

 ### Test plan